lkuper/dissertation/dissertation/jfp-reviews-notes.md

 > the program text, that would not necessarily invalidate the basic
 > model, but it would make it much clearer exactly what it assumes, and
 > what might be the issues in scaling it up.

+I'm still thinking about how to summarize and respond to this point.

 > -- Comparatively minor issues and misprints: